browserengineering/book/book/http.md

 `Cache-Control` header contains any other value than these two, it's best not to cache the response.

-*Compression:* Add support for HTTP compression, in which the browser [informs the server][negotiate] that compressed data is acceptable.
+*Compression:* Add support for HTTP compression.
+In HTTP compression the browser [informs the server][negotiate] that compressed data is acceptable.
 Your browser must send the `Accept-Encoding` header with the value `gzip`.
 If the server supports compression, its response will have a